EdwardChanCH/Project-Ornithophobia/README.md

 To edit a level, read the level editor's manual popup because there are too many features!

-The compiled game is available on GitHub's releases.
+The compiled game is available in the GitHub Releases section.

 ## 2. Required Libraries & 3rd Party Tools